a-type/website/src/pages/blog/lofi-sync.md

 ### Patches

 Operations apply patches.
 Patches are lists of changes to make to a document.
-I'll use JSON-Patch as the syntax for patches.
+For this post I'll use JSON-Patch as the syntax for patches.
 A JSON-Patch operation looks like this:

 ```
 {